Five folding treadmills lined up side by side for our best folding treadmills UK comparison

 How much weight can they take?

-Typically 100 kg on budget models up to 150 kg or more on premium ones.
+Typically 100 kg on budget models up to 160 kg or more on premium ones.
+The Wellfit TM032 is the standout here at 160 kg despite its budget price.
 Choose a treadmill rated 15 to 20 kg above your weight for a sensible safety margin and longer life.

 Which folding treadmill is best for small spaces?

-For small spaces, the Reebok i-Run 5.0 folds to just 31 cm and the Echelon Stride 30 folds flat against a wall.
+For small spaces, the Reebok i-Run 5.0 folds to just 31 cm and the Echelon Stride 30 folds flat against a wall, while the Wellfit TM032 folds upright to 17 cm deep.
 Look for the folded dimensions rather than the in-use size, and leave room to fold and unfold safely.

 What is the best folding treadmill under £500?

 Most of our picks come in under £500.
-The Xterra TR150 is the cheapest at £399, while the Echelon Stride 30 Sport, Reebok i-Run 5.0, ProForm Sport and Xterra TR260 all sit around £499 and add powered incline or app training.
+The strongest of them right now is the NordicTrack T Series 5 at £499, down from a £699 RRP, which brings the best motor, deck and warranty on this page into the budget bracket.
+The Wellfit TM032 is the cheapest at £299.99 (£284.99 with code HOMETREADMILL) and adds powered incline and an 8.7 mph top speed, while the Xterra TR150 at £399 is the simplest no-frills option with a lifetime frame warranty.
+The Echelon Stride 30 Sport, Reebok i-Run 5.0, ProForm Sport and Xterra TR260 all sit around £499 and add powered incline or app training.
 The Reebok GT40z at £549 is the pick just above that budget if you want a stronger warranty.

 The verdict

-Our top pick is the JTX Sprint 7: the most capable runner here, with the best UK warranty and in-home support and no subscription to unlock it, which is what earns it the highest RunRank of the group.
-If size and price are a stretch, the Reebok GT40z delivers a remarkable warranty and a light, compact build for £549, and the hugely popular NordicTrack T Series 5 remains the safest all-round choice.
+Our top pick is the JTX Sprint 7: the most capable runner here, with the best UK warranty and in-home support and no subscription to unlock it, which is what earns it the highest RunRank of the group, and our HOMETREADMILL5 code brings it to £1,091.55.
+If size and price are a stretch, the Reebok GT40z delivers a remarkable warranty and a light, compact build for £549, and the hugely popular NordicTrack T Series 5 remains the safest all-round choice, currently £499 down from £699.
 On a tighter budget the sub-£500 Sweatband range is strong value: the Echelon Stride 30 Sport for connected training and the biggest saving, the ultra-compact Reebok i-Run 5.0, and the keenly priced Xterra TR150 at £399 for walkers.
+And if the budget is truly tight, the Wellfit TM032 at £299.99 is the cheapest way onto a capable folding machine, with powered incline and an 8.7 mph top speed, though its one-year warranty trails the TR150’s lifetime frame.
 The best folding treadmill is the one you will actually use, so match it to your space and your goals first.

 We research and compare products independently using our RunRank system.
+Wellfit supplied the TM032 unit for our hands-on review; this did not affect its RunRank score.
 If you buy through links on this page we may earn a commission, at no extra cost to you.
 Prices are checked monthly and change with sales, so always confirm the current price on the retailer’s site.